 Candied Pecans are a sweet and crunchy treat that is easy to mix together and bake anytime you need to satisfy a sweet tooth!
-Try my Butter Pecan Fudge for another treat with pecans.
+I also have Candied Walnuts which are a perfectly sweet and crunchy snack.

 Don’t wait until National Pecan Day (April 14th) to indulge in this sweet and nutty snack.
-Pecans are a buttery nut that is packed with antioxidants and keep you satisfied!
+Pecans are buttery nuts that are packed with antioxidants and keep you satisfied!
 The glaze that is added to these pecans gives just enough sweetness to go perfectly with the nutty crunch.

 The Best Candied Pecans?

 Yes, these really are!
 Please know that I tested recipes for over 6 months trying to get the perfect consistency, flavor, and crunch on the final product.
 I also wanted to make sure they were shiny and beautiful, which means there was the perfect crystalization happening in the sugars.
 I also wanted to create a recipe that did not use egg or egg whites.
 This recipe for candied pecans is simply perfection!